 The hiking experience just gets better and better as we find the best hiking gadgets you can get your hands on.
 Look no further as we list the top hiking gadgets we found that can make your hike easier, more comfortable, and super fun for the season ahead.

 We’ve talked about hiking gear before, including hiking clothes and our reviews of the best hiking gloves.
+We’ve also shared some of the best hikes in Boise Idaho, and fun hikes in Zion National Park.
 But this post will be specific on the best backpacking gadgets and fun hiking gadgets you can buy online.

 Okay first, what is a gadget?